elizairwin/Crystal-Game/README.md

 # Crystal-Game

 ## Description:
-A fun and interacting game that allows users to test out their luck.
+A fun and interactive game that allows users to test out their luck.
+The user tries to match their score to the target score, both of which are clearly displayed in the game.

 ## Technology Used:
 * HTML